Mitch68427/BasicTags/README.md

 # BasicTags
-A pocketmine plugin that adds tags as your {suffix} using purechat and pureperms.
+A pocketmine plugin that adds tags as your {suffix} using purechat.
+As well as perission management for each tag